-The Commission created a Compliance Department in 2012, with the primary mission of developing, managing, and executing comprehensive audit and investigation programs that examine and promote the adequacy and effectiveness of the Commission's internal control system.
-The Compliance Department includes the offices of Chief Compliance Officer, Assistant Chief Compliance Officer, and Inspector General, and the existing departments of Toll Revenue Audit, and Audit and Advisory Services.
-As head of the department, the Chief Compliance Officer oversees all aspects of operations auditing, toll revenue auditing, and internal and external investigations enforcement of Commission rules, regulations, policies and strategic planning, and the Commission's Code of Conduct.
+In 2009, an Office of Inspector General (the "OIG") was created within the Commission to maintain integrity and efficiency at the Commission and to further maintain public confidence in the Commission.
+In 2012, the OIG merged into the newly created Compliance Department.
+The functions of the former OIG currently fall under the Compliance Department and the Special Investigations unit within the Compliance Department.
+The primary mission of the Compliance Department is developing, managing, and executing comprehensive audit and investigation programs that examine and promote the adequacy and effectiveness of the Commission's internal control system.
+The Compliance Department includes the office of Chief Compliance Officer and the departments of Toll Revenue Audit, Audit and Advisory Services, and Special Investigations.
+As head of the department, the Chief Compliance Officer oversees all aspects of operations auditing, toll revenue auditing, and internal and external investigations, enforcement of Commission rules, regulations, policies and strategic planning, and the Commission's Code of Conduct.
+The Compliance Department has conducted numerous investigations of fraud, waste, abuse and misconduct that have resulted in the termination of Commission employees and a vendor contract.
+When appropriate, the Compliance Department refers cases to law enforcement authorities for possible criminal prosecution.